alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 What is going on?
 And why this extemporaneous cultural stereotype?
-For the last part I can be excused because I'm from Southern Europe myself;
+For the second question I can be excused because I'm from Southern Europe myself;
 in fact, many of my best friends are from Southern Europe.
-As to the handwaving itself, there must be a deeply hidden reason for this.
+As to the handwaving when remembering meetings, there must be a deeply hidden reason for this.
+So I started to pull the thread.
+What I found will surprise you!
+Or not, but it did in fact make me write this article.

 ## Spatial Memory